 Any other questions about customs charges?

-If you want to find out more about customs charges on postal deliveries, we recommend you contact the post office on 0848 639 639.
+If you want to find out more about customs charges on postal deliveries, we recommend you read the Swiss Post customs FAQs or contact the post office on 0848 639 639.